 The secret sauce or “magic” that we observed was passion.
 Every single person we met shared their passion and commitment to making the best lechon in Cebu, and in the Philippines.
 From the staff at the restaurants to the teams in Operations and Marketing, the single focus is quality.

 Perhaps, what really makes Rico’s so special is the people!

 Where to Get Rico’s Lechon

 The best place to get Rico’s Lechon is in Cebu.
 You will find it available at two locations.
-At the Mabolo branch located in Cebu city, at F. Cabahug St, which is the first Rico’s lechon restaurant.
+One of the location is along Maria Luisa Road located in Cebu city.

 And, you can find a second restaurant near the airport in Lapu-Lapu city on Mactan promenade near the airport.

 Rico’s Lechon is growing and a third branch is said to open in Uptown Cebu City at Vibo Place, which will become the flagship restaurant!
 Find out more about the locations and opening dates of the new restaurant on their website.